uiceds/cee-492-project-2025-gasc/cee492_report_2_EDA.typ

 ) <proofread>

 = Predictive Modeling
-(A brief plan for the predictive model we plan to create) With a more refined and reasonable plan established, the research team plans to begin refining the data further and generating its predictive model.
+(A brief plan for the predictive model we plan to create) DELETE WHEN REPORT IS READY

+With a more refined and reasonable plan established, the research team plans to begin refining the data further and generating its predictive model.
+The team is foremost interested in determining if there are noticeable trends in the data.
+The team will use SVD/PCA to INSERT STUFF HERE.
+From there, the team plans to develop a model from a select number of bridges and test that model using other bridges.
+The team may also develop a model for a single bridge over a partial span of its data (2012-2020 for example) and then test the legitimacy of the model using the remaining years.